.

 particular.noun,.plural.particulars

-an individual fact, point, circumstance or detail (now this particular movie edit, we'll place near the end); a specific.item or detail of information or news (bill of particulars of expenditures); item
+an individual fact, point, circumstance or detail (now this particular movie edit, we'll place near the end; what particularly do you think would be a good present for his birthday?); a specific.item or detail of information or news (bill of particulars of expenditures); item

 in particular